-The Acorn School is currently hiring for the position of Program Director and Assistant Program Director.
+The Acorn School is currently hiring for the following positions.
 Please see the following link for job overview, qualifications, and other information about the position and how to apply.

 *Job Announcement: The Acorn School Assistant Program Director*